 If you have been injured on someone else’s property, you have to bring a premises liability claim in order to obtain compensation for your injuries and damages.
 But it is worth to consider the sources of recovery and the availability of costs to cover your damages.

-Otherwise, if the defendant’s insurance coverage and assets is not sufficient to cover your damages, the cost and effort of filing a premises liability lawsuit is probably not worth it.
+Otherwise, if the defendant’s insurance coverage and assets are not sufficient to cover your damages, the cost and effort of filing a premises liability lawsuit are probably not worth it.